chacepaulson/near_act/README.md

 District Crime Data at a Glance - look into the degree to which this data differs from previously recorded data

+D.C.
+Crime Cards - discusses the breakdown of various crimes by ward

 *Sources:*